 Prepare the candy paste topping first.
 Cover with plastic until ready to use.

-- Mix flour, sugar and margarine(shortening or butter) until you have a smooth paste.
-If it's too sticky, mix in a little more flour.
+- Mix sugar and shortening first.
+Gradually mix in the flour until you have a smooth paste.
+If it feels sticky, mix in a little more flour, one tsp at a time.
 If it cracks easily, mix in a little more fat.
 Adding color is up to you.
 If you add cocoa powder for chocolate conchas, you may need to add a little more fat to yield a smooth paste.
-In my original concha topping I add a little vanilla extract for flavor.

 For Concha Dough

-- In the bowl of the stand mixer, add all of the ingredients listed.
-Starting with the paddle attachment, mix on low,
+- In the bowl of the stand mixer, add the dry ingredients.
+Starting with the paddle attachment, mix on low just to combine ingredients.

-- Transfer dough to a greased bowl.
-Cover with towel and let the dough proof for 2 hours.
+- Add some oil to your hands and transfer dough to a greased bowl.
+Cover with towel and let the dough proof for 1 1/2 hours to 2 hours in a warm spot.
 It should grow more than double in size.

-- Transfer dough to a lightly floured flat surface.
+- With more oil on your hands, transfer dough to a lightly flat surface.
 Divide into 8 equal dough balls.
-Roll into balls and transfer to a baking sheet lined with parchment paper.
+Roll into balls and transfer to a greased baking sheet or lined with parchment paper.

-- Press candy topping and place on each concha.
+- Using a plastic lined tortilla press or a flat bottomed plate, press candy topping and place on each concha.
+Gently press down and cup topping with the palm of your hand to stick to dough ball.
 Score each concha using a small sharp knife.
 Cover with towel and let conchas proof for another hour.

-- When ready, preheat oven to 340 degrees F. Bake conchas for 14-17 minutes or until bottoms are golden brown.
+- When ready, preheat oven to 350 degrees F. Bake conchas for 14-17 minutes or until bottoms and edges are golden brown.
+Internal temperature of bread should read 190 degrees.